nonlocal-lia/fake_news_detector/README.md

 [Source Based Fake News Classification](https://www.kaggle.com/ruchi798/source-based-news-classification):

 The data was originally created for this [paper](http://www.ijirset.com/upload/2020/june/115_4_Source.PDF).
 The paper cleaned up metadata scraped from 244 websites tagged as "bullshit" by the BS Detector Chrome Extension by Daniel Sieradski.
-The BS detector marked stories with more nuanced labels, like junk science, biased, hate speech, conspiracy, etc. The authors relabel the data so that merely biased articles were marked as real and only conspiracy, junksci, bs and the like were marked as fake. this data may be useful as a good contrast to the previous dataset, since even the real stories have significant biases, which will hopefully help minimize the extent to which merely biased stories are marked as fake news.
+The BS detector marked stories with more nuanced labels, like junk science, biased, hate speech, conspiracy, etc. The authors relabeled the data so that merely biased articles were marked as real and only conspiracy, junksci, bs and the like were marked as fake.
+This data may be useful as a good contrast to the previous dataset, since even the real stories have significant biases, which will hopefully help minimize the extent to which merely biased stories are marked as fake news.
 There are probably some worries about the reliability of this data in particular, but was a fairly small set.

 This data contains
 * 1244 Fake stories
 * 762 Real (but biased) Stories

 These three sources were all chosen because they all contain the titles and complete text for the news stories as well as roughly equivalent labeling.
-There is also a clear advantage of using the mixed dataset, since it avoids biasing the data by too much of a single source of a particular label, and includes a mix of politics as well as fake political and science news, giving a breadth of data that would hopefully make a model constructed from it a bit more generalizable.
+There is also a clear advantage of using the mixed dataset, since it avoids biasing the data by using too much of a single source of a particular label, and includes a mix of politics as well as fake celebrity and science news, giving a breadth of data that would hopefully make a model constructed from it a bit more generalizable.

 ## Exploring the Data
 A full exploration the data can be found in the EDA notebook.
 To start, single word and bigram frequency in the fake and real story texts were examined and words clouds we constructed.
 Below we can see the clouds for the bigrams for the real and fake stories.
 We can tell there are some significant difference in the data between the two categories, which is to be expected given how it is sourced.

 ![real bigram cloud](./images/EDA/bigram_freq_real_cloud.png)
 ![fake bigram cloud](./images/EDA/bigram_freq_fake_cloud.png)

-A LDA model was used to categorize the articles into topic, the topics align quite reasonably with the known sources.
+An LDA model was used to categorize the articles into topics.
+The overall topics align quite reasonably with the known sources, but the categorization is far from perfect.
 A grid search between 5 and 10 categories was used to select the optimal number of topic clusters.
 Below we can see the clustering using pyLDAvis, for an interactive version consult the EDA notebook or, even better, the [streamlit app](https://share.streamlit.io/nonlocal-lia/fake_news_detector_streamlit/front_end.py)

 ![pyLDAvis](./images/EDA/pyLDAvis.png)